michaeladeboye/security-writeups/bandit/levels-11-20.md

 ## Level 15

-**Goal:** Submit the password of the current level to port 30000 on localhost.
+**Goal:** Submit the password of the current level to port 30000 on localhost

 **What worked:**
 - I used the `nc` command with the with the the destination as localhost and the port as 30000